react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 #### `statusBarAnimation`

 Sets the status bar animation (similar to the `StatusBar` component).
+Defaults to `fade` on iOS and `none` on Android.

+Supported values:

+- `"fade"`
+- `"none"`
+- `"slide"`

+On Android, setting either `fade` or `slide` will set the transition of status bar color.
+On iOS, this option applies to appereance animation of the status bar.

 Requires setting `View controller-based status bar appearance -> YES` (or removing the config) in your `Info.plist` file.

-Only supported on iOS.
+Only supported on Android and iOS.

 #### `statusBarHidden`